MFANAMKHULU/learninghub2/workflow.md

  inserted time and route of which I am able to retrieve and display the route display the time

+  25/01/2024
+  connected the booking.html with the payment.html

+26/01/2024
+  display the times stored on the database however I could only do that using the company_id nsert the function to calculate the price according to number of people

 29/01/2024
 Attempted to display pictures created various files but deleted all of them